-The school has an SEN team, consisting of staff working in SEN and Safeguarding and SENCOs that hold the NASENCO qualification.
-The Harbour is a 50 place Enhanced Resource Provision for children with EHCPs for social and communication difficulties.
-In the Harbour, staff are trained, and undertake additional training, to meet varying needs of pupils.
+The school has an SEN team, consisting of staff working in SEN and Safeguarding, led by an Assistant Headteacher who is also a member of the Senior Leadership team.
+School SENCOs hold the NASENCO qualification.
+In the Language Resource all staff have a high level of experience, expertise and training in the area of speech, language and communication needs (SLCN) and associated difficulties.
+In the ASC provision, staff are trained, and undertake additional training, to meet varying needs of pupils.